-Most listings are in the $10's per square foot per year.
-The Waldorf region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 7% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Waldorf region is seeing a decline in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 10% decline in rent.

-Compared to the rest of the Washington D.C. market, the Waldorf submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Washington D.C. market, the Waldorf submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 16 listings have come on the market, which means spaces most likley are leasing quickly.
+In the last 90 days, 16 listings have been listed, which means leases most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 406% of the available leases in the Waldorf are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,900 sqft.
-Most buildings in this region are close to 2 floors.
-Most buildings in this area were built in 1987 and are Class A.
+The standard measurement for office space in this area is around 1,560 sqft.
+Most buildings in this region are approximately 1 stories.
+Most buildings in this region were built in 1987 and are Class A.